Pasta fredda con tonno is a traditional Italian tuna pasta salad prepared without mayonnaise and packed with Mediterranean flavors.

 - Drain well tuna and add it to the bowl.
 Gently toss the salad and serve.

-Did you try Tuna Pasta Salad recipe? please let me know if you liked it in the comments below, I’d love hearing from you!
-You can also FOLLOW THIS BLOG on INSTAGRAM, FACEBOOK, YOUTUBE and PINTEREST to see more delicious recipes.
+Did you like this Pasta Fredda con Tonno recipe? please let me know if you liked it in the comments below, we’d love to hear from you!
+You can also FOLLOW THIS BLOG on INSTAGRAM, FACEBOOK, YOUTUBE, and PINTEREST to keep up with more delicious recipes.